 ISEP Member Institutions and Affiliates will:

-Provide emergency contact information for the ISEP Coordinator.
+Provide 24-hour emergency contact information for the ISEP Coordinator

 Remain familiar with ISEP Cooperative Agreement and Terms of Participation.
 Seek concurrence of ISEP Global regarding changes, such as reduction in access to courses.

 Respond to questions from ISEP Global in a timely manner

 Monitor ISEP-L and other communications, on-line status reports and review information sent by ISEP

 Notify ISEP Global when administrative problems occur (e.g. with stipend payments or housing)